-Here is the address book of places and of people who make the bookings: MY BUSINESS Q&A summary of the chapter "Successfully approaching a producer or talent agency"
+Here is the address book of people and companies in charge of hiring performers: MY BUSINESS Q&A summary of the chapter "Successfully approaching a producer or talent agency"

 - What mistake do beginners make?
 Saying, "I'm a professional" - How should you talk about your talent?
-Just say what your specialty is and talk about your most important jobs, not yourself.
+Just say what your specialty is and talk about your most important show engagement, not yourself.
 Then invite the person to come see you perform! - What is the trap to avoid when talking about your talent?
 Even if you're a very good conversationalist, the trap is talking too much! - Why do inexperienced artists make the mistake of justifying themselves?
 Because they're starting out in a poorly understood profession! - Is giving out a video the best solution?
 No, the best solution is first inviting the person to come see you perform! - What are the traps to avoid when providing a video?
 You should never embed your contact information in a video for a talent agency! - What kind of content should the video have?
-You should have four versions: - O A teaser of less than 1 minute, with your contact information - o Your entire show, with your contact information - O A teaser of less than 1 minute, without contact information - o Your entire show, without contact information
+You should have four versions: - A teaser of less than 1 minute, with your contact information - Your entire show, with your contact information - A teaser of less than 1 minute, without contact information - Your entire show, without contact information